Juakata/building-facebook/README.md

 # Building-facebook

 > This project is an attempt to clone the Facebook app, with the basic features such as posts, comments, likes, and friends.
+The website allows you to connect with other people, by sending friend requests and communicating with posts and comments.
+Built with Ruby on Rails.

 ![Screenshot from 2019-11-28 12-31-35](https://user-images.githubusercontent.com/11781597/69827738-479b6680-11de-11ea-9659-7255c486f78f.png)![Screenshot from 2019-11-28 12-34-26](https://user-images.githubusercontent.com/11781597/69827789-8f21f280-11de-11ea-9bc7-d2745d3e8056.png)